szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1270:** Make Spectral Brand slightly better and make the dancing blade last for 1 turn instead of 4 rounds

 This makes it useful for far longer, and more like the Sword of Mordenkainen.
-Additionally, the Armor Piercing special ability also improves damage by +4, critical hit chances by +10%, and cannot critically miss.
+Additionally, the Armor Piercing charge ability also improves damage by +4, critical hit chances by +10%, and critically misses become impossible to trigger (effectively impossible unless something is increasing the chances of having critical misses).

 **Component 1315:** Make Dak'kon's Zerth Blade behave as a +3 weapon